 Here are some questions to ask yourself:

-- What is your reputation?
-What do you want it to be?
+- What do you want your reputation to be?

 - How much time do you have for your construction company?